PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 10:55:10
+Last updated: 2024-04-11 10:56:23
-Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor
+Random Quote: You are not the guy.
+You're not capable of being the guy.
+I had a guy but now I don't.
+You are not the guy. - Mike Ehrmantraut